 The first Miss Vietnam DC was held in Eden Center to celebrate the Autumn Moon Festival, and at the time, was called Miss Eden Center.

-Under title holder Nhien Pho, the Miss Eden Center pageant changed it’s name to Miss Vietnam DC, and the pageant shifted towards more collaboration with the community and vietnamese student organizations.
+Under title holder Nhien Pho, the Miss Eden Center pageant changed it’s name to Miss Vietnam of the greater washington, D.C. metropolitan area, and the pageant shifted towards more collaboration with the community and vietnamese student organizations.

 Under the leadership of Tuyet-Nhi Le, an official Exec Board is formed for the organization and one of the first tasks is a complete re-brand of the pageant.
-A new logo and cohesive look was created and we begin to establish ourselves as a more mainstream pageant and away from its festive origins.
+A new logo and cohesive look was created by David Dang and we begin to position ourselves as a non-profit and modern pageant.

 We officially become a 501c3 non-profit organization to solidfy our position as a community-serviced pageant.
 With the increased traffic from the previous year’s rebrand, we decide to move out of the Eden Center parking lot and under the roof of our new title sponsor, Baltimore Horseshoe casino for the first time.